MarcoManduca/lego_anime/README.md

 You can find the output Dashboard on my [Tableau Public](https://public.tableau.com/app/profile/marco.manduca/viz/LEGO-Anime), enjoy.
 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.
-## Contact
-For questions or suggestions, feel free to contact me at: marco.manduca95@gmail.com Thank you for your interest in the project!